All Nigeria Soccer

 Latest News

-- Chinedu Obasi Close To Joining His Good Pal Mikel In China
+Fastest Nigerian Player Set To Bid Farewell To AC Milan After Nine Years - Report AC Milan winger Nnamdi Oduamadi might bid farewell to the Italian powerhouse before the close of the January transfer window.
+Tuttomercatoweb.com is reporting that the Nigeria international has agreed terms with an Israeli club and the transfer is expected to be announced in the coming days if not hours.Oduamadi spent the whole of last season at Finnish club HJK Helsinki, for whom he made 34 appearances, scoring 7 goals ( 6 assists).The 26-year-old previously represented Varese, US Latina, Brescia, Crotone and Torino on loan.
+Nnamdi Oduamadi is the fastest Nigerian player a Read More

+- (Photo Confirmation) Exclusive: John Chibuike Pens Two-And-A-Half Year Hapoel Tel Aviv Deal

-- Official : Blackpool Loan In Wigan Winger Sanmi Odelusi
+- Official : Zulte Waregem Bring In Talented Nigerian Winger From AS Trencin

+- Rizespor New Star Gushes About Otigba, As Defender Steals The Headlines From Nigerian Strikers

 Match Fixtures